3. Web`` Manager¶

 Change account type for an existing account.

 Change the UUID for any entity (service, account, group, etc.)

 Disable or stop the main local manager service itself.
 This can only be done by manually editing the configuration file.

-When stopping a service, the Local Manager only prevents the service from accepting new connections.
+When stopping a service, the Web Manager only prevents the service from accepting new connections.
 Connections that are already established continue to function until they are terminated in a normal way and active clients are not forced to disconnect.